VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 the **Order** aggregate and the **PricingService** class for details.

 > **JanaPersona:** The UI also displays a dynamically calculated total
-> as the registrant adds seats to an order.
+> as the Registrant adds seats to an order.
 The application calculates
 > this value using Javascript.
-When the registrant makes a payment, the
+When the Registrant makes a payment, the
 > system uses the total that the **Order** aggregate calculates.

-# Testing
+# Impact on Testing

 > **MarkusPersona:** Don't let your passing unit tests lull you into a
 > false sense of security.
 There are lots of moving parts when you